 The September 14th issue of the Economist takes an interesting spin on prosperity.
 The editors acknowledge that, “Over the past few centuries mankind’s economic growth has caused many of the problems that other species face…” then adds, “But as our special report this week argues, greater human prosperity now offers other species their best change of hanging on.”
 Read more…

 Andrew Weaver is a rare individual—a scientist and a politician.
 He is a professor of climate science at the University of Victoria and a lead author in the United Nations Intergovernmental Panel on Climate Change, a group that won a Nobel Prize in 2007.
-Victoria Greens from the riding of Oak Bay Gordon Head are introducing Andrew Weaver to Northshore Greens at a Meet and Greet on March 9 at 7:30 pm.
-It will be in the North Shore Unitarian Church in West Vancouver, 370 Mathers Ave.
-Tickets for the event are free.
+He was the Green candidate for the riding of Oak Bay Gordon Head in the 2013 provincial election.
+Northhshore Greens were so excited by his candidacy that we decided to have a fundraiser for his Constituency Association prior to the election.
+It was a great success and was definitely one of the highlights of the year.

 By Michael Wilhelmson

 I often think back to my Classics courses in university and to that sorry tale of the Etruscans.
 If you don’t know, these were the people who dominated central Italy before being overthrown by the Romans.
 Much like the Carthaginians after them, we don’t have a lot of first hand knowledge about such losers of history.
 We do know what the Romans thought about these cultures, which isn’t terribly complimentary.
 In Romans lore, Rome won and the Etruscans lost because the later were lazy, obese pleasure loving nit wits.
 The hard working lean, austere, army ants of Rome won because they deserved to win.
 The Etruscan funerary arts do them no favours.
 They portray chubby Etruscans living the good life – when they had it — sit transit Gloria mundi.